yonatanbitton/wysiwyr/README.md

 ## SeeTRUE Dataset

 The SeeTRUE dataset is a comprehensive evaluation set for text-to-image and image-to-text generation tasks, with human judgments for whether a given text-image pair is semantically aligned.
+We will add more datasets from SeeTRUE (e.g., COCO-Con and PickaPic-Con) upon data release.

 SeeTRUE is available in Huggingface datasets: https://huggingface.co/datasets/yonatanbitton/SeeTRUE